epublication/epublication/README.md

 # Overview
-This repository provides an overview of the artifacts associated with the ePublication platform, formerly know as "official gazettes portal".
+This site provides an overview of the artifacts associated with the ePublication platform, formerly know as "official gazettes portal".
 More Information will be available soon.

 ```mermaid